varqox/Judge-programs/checker/README.md

 4. Run script `compile.bat`

-Now you can run checker by executing file `chck.exe`
+Now you can run checker by executing file `check.exe`